jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.0320020467042923,
       "HotelId": "4",
       "HotelName": "Sublime Cliff Hotel",
-      "Description": "Sublime Cliff Hotel is located in the heart of the historic center of Sublime in an extremely vibrant and lively area within short walking distance to the sites and landmarks of the city and is surrounded by the extraordinary beauty of churches, buildings, shops and monuments.
-Sublime Cliff is part of a lovingly restored 1800 palace.", "Category": "Boutique",
+      "Description": "Sublime Cliff Hotel is located in the heart of the historic center of Sublime in an ...", "Category": "Boutique",
       "Tags": [
         "concierge",